udacity/create-your-own-adventure/english/explore-outside/investigate-marshmallow-structure/say-hello/join-dance/dont-accept-invitation/dont-accept-invitation.md

-Apparently you misunderstood.
-Because they liked you, they wanted to condone the costs of your "voracious scape".
-Since you can't pay the repairs, they put in a hard candy jail.
+Now you ought to pay the marshmallows you ate to escape.
+You can't pay and end up in a very hard candy cell.